microsoft/typespec/docs/extending-typespec/create-decorators.md

 }
 ```

-The decorator can then be consumed this way
+The decorator can then be used like this:

 ```typespec
 // main.tsp